 That’s to say, the content on your website must reflect the searcher’s intent plus their reason for the search.

-Basically, there are four common types of search intent:
+There are four common types of search intent.

 Essentially, knowing the right target keywords to use to reach your target audience is a crucial step for getting your products/services in front of the right people.

 BiQ’s Keyword Intelligence allows you to identify the searchers’ keyword intent and use it to determine the estimated keyword intent percentages compared to its related keywords.

 This keyword tool also allows its user to see whether the keyword has an informational intent, transactional intent, and navigational intent.

 Keyword Intelligence provides you with critical information regarding your target keyword by identifying each keyword’s intent.

 Scroll through the results to have a better gauge of your audience’s search intent.